 Overall the size of legal teams did not seems to effect recruitment practices pre-emptively in response to the pandemic.
 However once the pandemic hit, it seems smaller teams were more commonly effected with 58% of respondents in small legal teams (2-5 lawyers) reporting a decrease compared to only 29% of respondents in medium sized teams (6-12 lawyers) and large teams (12+ lawyers).
 The good news is that large legal teams report a positive outlook with 79% expecting hiring practices to return to pre-pandemic levels and 14% expecting to see recruitment increase.

 In summary the survey reveals what most of us would have guessed: there was a very significant decrease in recruitment of in-house lawyers in response to the pandemic, with most companies implementing hiring freezes or changing their recruitment practices.
 Coming out of the pandemic the majority of organisations now seem to be reverting to “normal” practices.
 So while there will continue to be fallout across the economy, the outlook for legal recruitment is looking much healthier than what most would have predicted it would look like back in June, at the peak of the pandemic in Australia.

 In our experience, each role is different.
 That’s why we work in consultation with our clients to find the right solution to their resourcing needs.

-If you’re looking for a flexible and practical legal resourcing solution on an unexpected project or a temporary gap in your legal team, contact Linda Grace for a confidential conversation on how Orbit can work for you.
+If you’re looking for a flexible and practical legal resourcing solution on an unexpected project or a temporary gap in your legal team, contact Greg Monks for a confidential conversation on how Orbit can work for you.